PolymeshAssociation/polymesh-private-dev-env/README.md

 It should be printed in the last line.

-List of web interfaces exposed to localhost with default ports:
+## List of web interfaces exposed to localhost with their default ports:

 http://localhost:3000 <-- Subquery GraphQL
 http://localhost:3001 <-- Polymesh Rest API
 http://localhost:8080/swagger-ui/ <-- Polymesh Proof API
 http://localhost:8020 <-- Hashicorp Vault, signing manager

+## List of remaining services exposed to localhost with their default ports:

+- localhost:9944 <-- polymesh-private WebSocket endpoint
+- localhost:9933 <-- polymesh-private HTTP endpoint
+- localhost:30333 <-- polymesh-private p2p endpoint